HaotianZhangAI4Science/delete-protocol/README.md

 Download the Delete and follow the guildline to build the surf_maker environment and delete environment.

 Scenario: if you have a target on which to design, and you have a prepared fragment.
 You can generate a series possible modifications using Delete.
+The used checkpoint could be downloaded [here](https://doi.org/10.5281/zenodo.8104141).

 ```python
 python gen_all_epoch_to_1_target.py